marcobevilacqua94/iot-simulator/README.md

 GROUP BY IDIV(t._t, 1000) AS second LETTING second_avg = AVG(t._v0);
 ```

-**THREE AND FIVE SECONDS MOVING AVERAGE - USE MULTI-LINE BY COLUMNS, TWO SENSORS**
+**ONE, THREE AND FIVE SECONDS MOVING AVERAGE - USE MULTI-LINE BY COLUMNS, TWO SENSORS**
 ```
 WITH device0data AS (
 WITH range_start as (STR_TO_MILLIS("2023-05-01T00:00:00Z")), range_end as (STR_TO_MILLIS("2023-06-30T00:00:00Z"))